Ross-Fraser/RPSLS/README.md

 Conduct thorough testing to ensure the reliability and correctness of the game logic.
 In a `Testing.md` file over various scenarios, including user input validation and edge cases, to deliver a robust and bug-free gaming experience.

+## Bugs

+On clicking the instructions button the instructions and return button are not displayed, i belive it is something to do with the css file but i can't work out what it is.

+## Plagiarism

+I got inspiration for data-choice attribute from w3schools.com/tags/att_data-.asp

 ## Features

 - Classic Rock, Paper, Scissors game extended with Lizard and Spock.